sebam2k4/RTarchViz/readme.md

 - Created change_password view that integrates django's built in PasswordChangeForm to provide a simple password change form available to users.
 The form is available from user's profile page.
 The view also updates the session hash appropriately to prevent a pasword change from loggin out the session.
 - Removed the app's custom password validation on registration form as django's built in password validation is more sufficient.
 - Integrated password reset via email for cases when user forgets their password and cannot login.
 Also, created custom templates for the password reset stages
+- User profile pages now accessible by other users
+- Added a private user dashboard for sale and purchase stats

 #### Password Validation
 Using Django's Built in Password validation: